Website Speed, how fast should it be? How can you improve your website speed? And, how will this help to get your page to #1 on Google?

 Human attention spans are getting shorter.
 The human attention span in 2018 is now at an all-time low at just 8 seconds.
 Infamously shorter than the memory span of a goldfish (8 seconds versus 9 seconds).
-According to Alertbox, this means that, 0.1-second loading time seems instantaneous to us goldfish type humans.
+According to Alertbox, this means that 0.1-second loading time seems instantaneous to us goldfish type humans.
 As a result, a 1-second loading time doesn’t interrupt our thought process.
 So we are all good here.
 However, 10 seconds barely keeps our attention.
 Therefore, if your website and mobile sites are loading in over 9 secs.
 Then Human Goldfish are leaving your site to go to your competitors.
-Its estimated that on a mobile site at the average of 22 seconds.
+It’s estimated that on a mobile site at an average of 22 seconds.
 Therefore, you would have lost approx 53% of your visitors.

 So how can you sort this out?

-Incidentally, first test out your site on the many websites that have a tool for this.
+Incidentally, the first test out your site on the many websites that have a tool for this.
 GTmetrix.com, Hubspot has a website grader, which gives some great insights.
 And of course, my recommendation would be to use google’s testmysite for your mobile site speed test.

 Finally, there are various plug-ins for whichever platform you are on.
 That can help with your Website Speed issues.
 However, get your friendly neighborhood SEO Expert or Webmaster to sort this for you!